 * Module descriptions will be available shortly.

-We require a minimum of a lower-second class (2:2) UK honours undergraduate degree or its international equivalent from a recognised institution, and an IELTS Level 6.5 (all elements at a minimum of 6.0).
+We require a minimum of a lower-second class (2:2) UK honours undergraduate degree in marketing, psychology or business or its international equivalent from a recognised institution or its international equivalent from a recognised institution, and an IELTS Level 6.5 (all elements at a minimum of 6.0).
 Other equivalent international qualifications as recommended by the National Academic Recognition Information Centre (NARIC) will be accepted.
 If you are unsure as to the comparability of your qualification, please contact us.

 We also welcome applications from candidates who do not meet the essential entry criteria outlined above.
 In order to be accepted for exceptional entry, you must: